Tláhuac: Geography

-Most of the wild vegetation of the area is that of grassland with very little forest mostly due to a long history of agriculture in the area.
-One of the few forested areas is the Ayaquemetl mountain is near San Nicolás Tetelco with about ten hectares.
+Most of the wild vegetation of the area is that of grassland with very little forest, mostly due to a long history of agriculture in the area.
+One of the few forested areas is the Ayaquemetl mountain near San Nicolás Tetelco, covering about ten hectares.
 There have been some efforts at reforestation.
-However, most of the plant life is the growing of crops, especially in the east and south growing corn, spinach, other leafy greens, alfalfa, figs, pears, and walnuts.
-There is also significant aquatic vegetation such as water lilies, chichicastle and ninfa.
-Most of the wildlife of the area has been extinguished because of human encroachment but in the Santa Catarina mountains there are still badgers, cacomistle and bats as well as various kinds of rodents and birds found throughout the borough.
+However, most of the plant life in the area is agricultural, especially in the east and south where corn, spinach, other leafy greens, alfalfa, figs, pears, and walnuts are cultivated.
+There is also significant aquatic vegetation such as water lilies, chichicastle, and ninfa.
+Most of the wildlife of the area has been extinguished because of human encroachment, but in the Santa Catarina mountains there are still badgers, cacomistle, and bats as well as various kinds of rodents and birds found throughout the borough.